glborres-biz/deep-learning-intro/README.md

 #### 8. Run the Check environment Notebook

-Go to the project folder, open the notebook `0_Check_Environment.ipynb` and run it.
-If you see the message:
+1. Go to the project folder, click the `course` folder

-    Houston we are go!
+2. Open the notebook `0_Check_Environment.ipynb`.
+3. Click the Cell Tab > Run All
+4. If you see the message:

+    Welcome to deep learning!

 You are good to go!
-Enjoy!
+Enjoy! :star: :sunglasses:

 ### Troubleshooting installation